maco05/fiveguard_temporary_permissions/README.md

 Prevent bans and allow your players to get fun without making your code for temporany permissions

--JG-Dealerships
+- JG-Dealerships
--RTX Themepark
+- RTX Themepark
--Rcore Clothing
+- Rcore Clothing
--Rcore LunaPark
+- Rcore LunaPark

 # Credits